 The Agency previously created separate retail divisions for regulatory and other purposes, including accounting for the respective revenues, expenses, and debt of the former NCWD, former SCWD, and former VWC.
 The Agency currently maintains such retail divisions to account for the legacy debt of the former retail agencies and to meet certain regulatory requirements of the State Water Resources Control Board-Division of Drinking Water ("DDW") relating to the boundaries of the service areas of the former retail agencies.
 The Agency has applied to DDW to consolidate the boundaries of the retail divisions.
-The Agency expects to consolidate the boundaries of the retail divisions for regulatory purposes in the next several Fiscal Years.
-The Agency expects that the legacy debt will continue to be paid by rate payers within the historic boundaries of such divisions even after the divisions are consolidated for regulatory purposes.
+The Agency expects to consolidate the boundaries of the retail divisions.
+The Agency expects to consolidate the boundaries of the retail divisions are consolidate the boundaries of such divisions even after the divisions are consolidated for regulatory purposes.